I've been an entrepreneur for almost 4 years now, and I have to say, 2016 has undoubtedly been my BEST year so far.

 2. I Applied the 80/20 Rule (The Pareto Principle)

-In September 2015, I spent a week in New York City with my friend (who had a successful small business of her own), just to take a break and have some fun.
-During my trip I asked her for some advice on what she thought I should do in order to make more passive income, get rid of all this stress I had and to create more time freedom.
+In September 2015, I spent a week in New York City with my friend just to take a break and have some fun.
+Since my friend has a successful small business of her own, I took the opportunity to ask her for some advice.
+I was curious to hear her perspective on what I could do to create more passive income, get rid of all this stress I had and to create more time freedom.

-What she told me seems so simple, yet genius, in hindsight.
+What she told me seemed so simple, yet genius, in hindsight.

 She told me to look at all of my income streams and see which one was making me the most amount of money and with the least amount of effort.
 Then put all of my effort and focus into that one.